 Manual vacuum aspiration (MVA)

-Before the operation, you may be given tablets to swallow or vaginal pessaries to soften your cervix.
-During the operation, your cervix will be gently opened with a small tube and any remaining pregnancy tissue will be removed with a suction device.
+In both cases, you may be given tablets to swallow or vaginal pessaries to soften your cervix.
+During the operation, your cervix will be gently opened with a small tube and the remains of your baby and pregnancy tissue will be removed.

-If you are rhesus negative, you’ll be be given an injection of anti-D medication before surgery.
+If you are rhesus negative, you’ll be given an injection of anti-D medication beforehand.
 This will help prevent your baby from getting rhesus disease if you get pregnant again.

 You’ll usually be able to go home on the same day.